Feeling Anxious, Low, or Overwhelmed

 A More Personal Approach to Therapy

-People often come to therapy to:
+People often come to counselling to:

-- Understand themselves more deeply
+- understand themselves more deeply

-- Process difficult or painful experiences
+- process difficult experiences

-- Improve mental health
+- improve their mental health

-- Navigate work or life transitions
+- navigate work or life transitions

 Thinking about counselling in Morpeth?